Left and Center: April circa, 1996

 Her mother believes April was just going through a rebellious stage in her life which was normal for teenagers her age.
 She doesn’t believe April had any serious problems at the time of her 1996 disappearance.
 Her friends described her as a normal person who made friends very easily.
 Walter has since retired from the Navy and has moved to North Carolina with Hazel.

 April’s remains have never been found but foul play is highly suspected in her disappearance.
-Some agencies might list her as a runaway.
+Some agencies might list her as an endangered runaway.

 If you have any information concerning this case, please contact: